Thursday, January 31, 2019

 The hostile application of prejudice since the mid-19th century compromised the economic evolution of Black Americans in two important ways; education and the accumulation of real property (real estate or land).
 Today’s white American stands atop a history of education and real property transfers that span literally hundreds of years.
 It can be argued that Black Americans can count any equivalent success in a few decades at most.
 Combine that with our National penchant toward economic inequality across all sectors and there is nothing I see that signals a real change in direction.

 Reparations for Slavery?
 You bet!
+But even more so for Post-Slavery.
 However we need to solve the problem, not just pay damages.
 It will take a generation or even two to bring the Slavery chapter to a close.
 It would also require politicians not to act in their own pragmatic self- interest, something our Government is ill-equipped to accomplish.

 Two “reparations” could be as follows: 1) for the next 50 years (two generations) every Black student would receive tuition-free education to any (non-profit) college, university, or training school simply because they have a Black biological mother or father, and 2) for the next 50 years every adult who had a biological Black parent would have access to a one-time, Government guaranteed mortgage (at the same rate as VA mortgages – no equity needed) and where the only criteria for acceptance is the ability to make monthly payments and that the sales price doesn't exceed appraisals.